Dedicated Legal Team for Contested and Uncontested Divorce

 STEP 1: Qualification

 To first qualify for divorce, you must be married for at least one year.
-If you have been married for less than a year then you would qualify for a marriage annulment, not a divorce.
+If you have been married for less than a year, then you would qualify for a marriage annulment, not a divorce.

 Seeking an annulment instead?
 Due to the process of marriage, the court system has a built-in safeguard to ensure that those seeking an annulment are doing so on ethical grounds.
 As a result, the individual seeking an annulment must prove to the court that it is on righteous grounds.
-Annulments will not be granted if you and your partner had previously lived together in the same household as husband and wife and typically show reluctance if children are involved.
+Annulments will not be granted if you and your partner had previously lived together in the same household as a husband and wife and typically show reluctance if children are involved.

 STEP 2: Splitting of assets